menu

 Demographics

-The citizens of Dundas are very well educated compared to the average community in the nation: 39.45% of adults in Dundas have a bachelor's degree or even advanced degree.
+The population of Dundas is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.45% of adults in Dundas have a bachelor's degree or even advanced degree.

 The people who call Dundas home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dundas residents report their race to be White, followed by Asian.
 Important ancestries of people in Dundas include German, Norwegian, Irish, Swedish, and Dutch.